lmhale99/iprPy/iprPy/records/stacking_fault/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The stacking-fault Record style is used for representing a specific fault plane as stored in the iprPy reference library.
+The stacking_fault Record style is used for representing a specific fault plane as stored in the iprPy reference library.
 Each record is associated with a specific stacking fault plane and contains characterization metadata and parameters associated with generating the defect in a simulation.